Azure-Samples/ms-identity-ciam-javascript-tutorial/1-Authentication/4-sign-in-device-code/README.md

 ## Prerequisites

  * An external tenant.
-For more information, see: [Create a new tenant in Microsoft Entra ID](https://learn.microsoft.com/entra/fundamentals/create-new-tenant)
+For more information, see: [Create a new external tenant in Microsoft Entra ID](https://learn.microsoft.com/entra/external-id/customers/how-to-create-external-tenant-portal)
 * A user an external tenant.

 >This sample will not work with a **personal Microsoft account**.
 If you're signed in to the [Microsoft Entra admin center](https://entra.microsoft.com/) with a personal Microsoft account and have not created a user account in your directory before, you will need to create one before proceeding.